fac19/week8-TeamRocket/README.md

 ### User stories

 - As a dog, I want to go on doggy dates so I can meet the love of my life
+- As a user, I want to be able to update my profile so I can pull all the ladies
+- As an owner, I want to be able to delete my dog's profile as I no longer require the app.

+---

+## About the API

+The project uses the following API: [Dog rest api](https://github.com/oliverjam/dog-rest-api)

 ---